-- 1) Summarize activities undertaken during the reporting period; - 2) Summarize any key accomplishments, including milestones completed for the reporting period; - 3) List any contracts awarded during the reporting period, along with the name of the contractor and its principal, the DUNS number of the contractor, the value of the contract, the date of award, a brief description of the services to be provided, and whether or not local preference was used in the selection of the contractor; and ii.
-In Section B-2:
+- 1) Summarize activities undertaken during the reporting period. - 2) Summarize any key accomplishments, including milestones completed for the reporting period. - 3) List any contracts Awarded during the reporting period, along with the name of the contractor and its principal, the DUNS number of the contractor, the value of the contract, the date of Award, a brief description of the services to be provided, and whether or not local preference was used in the selection of the contractor.

-Indicate if any operational, legal, regulatory, budgetary, and/or ecological risks, and/or any public controversies, have materialized.
-If so, indicate what mitigation strategies have been undertaken to attenuate these risks or controversies; and iii.
-In Section B-3:

-Summarize any challenges that have impeded the subrecipient's ability to accomplish the approved scope of work on schedule and on budget.
+- Indicate if any operational, legal, regulatory, budgetary, and/or ecological risks, and/or any public controversies, have materialized.
+If so, indicate what mitigation strategies have been undertaken to attenuate these risks or controversies. - Summarize any challenges that have impeded the Subrecipient's ability to accomplish the approved scope of work on schedule and on budget.